Validators

 Common reasons for your validator being jailed

-The most common reason for your validator being jailed is that your validator is out of memory because of bloated syslogs.
+One of the most common reason for your validator being jailed is that your validator is out of memory because of bloated syslogs.

 Running the command df -H will return the size of the various partitions of your VPS.
+If the partition with blockchain data is almost full, try pruning the blockchain data or expanding the storage size.

 Day 2 operations with your validator